Sunisa Lee is about to try a new thing for an all-around champ: College gymnastics

 But then Simone Biles withdrew from the event, citing the need to focus on her mental well-being, and Lee clinched the gold medal by a narrow margin on her final routine of the night, extending the streak of U.S. gymnasts who have won the Olympic all-around title.

 Immediately after, she received praise on social media from celebrities, such as LeBron James and Reese Witherspoon, and darted around to media obligations.
-Now with three Olympic medals — the coveted all-around gold, plus a silver with the U.S. team and a bronze on bars — a flood of endorsement opportunities awaits.
+Now with three Olympic medals — the coveted all-around gold plus a silver with the U.S. team and a bronze on bars — she is sure to see a flood of endorsement opportunities.

 Sign up for our Tokyo Olympics newsletter to get a daily viewing guide and highlights from the Games